coldbox-modules/module-template/readme.md

 The build task will take care of building API Docs using DocBox for you but **ONLY** for the `models` folder in your module.
 If you want to document more then make sure you modify the `build/Build.cfc` task.

-## Travis Automation
+## Github Actions Automation

-The `.travis.yml` is included for automation of your module.
-It will clone, test, package, deploy your module to ForgeBox and the Ortus S3 accounts for API Docs and Artifacts.
-So please make sure the following environment variables are set in your Travis configuration:
+The github actions will clone, test, package, deploy your module to ForgeBox and the Ortus S3 accounts for API Docs and Artifacts.
+So please make sure the following environment variables are set in your repository. ** Please note that most of them are already defined at the org level **

-- `FORGEBOX_API_TOKEN` - The Ortus ForgeBox API Token
+* `FORGEBOX_TOKEN` - The Ortus ForgeBox API Token
-- `AWS_ACCESS_KEY` - The travis user S3 account
+* `AWS_ACCESS_KEY` - The travis user S3 account
-- `AWS_ACCESS_SECRET` - The travis secret S3
+* `AWS_ACCESS_SECRET` - The travis secret S3
-- `GITHUB_TOKEN` - Personal access token to publish release notes

-> Please contact the admins in the `#infrastructure` channel for these credentials.
+> Please contact the admins in the `#infrastructure` channel for these credentials if needed